Numeric Discrepancies in Bible Translation

 The Backstory:

-This transmission error reminds me of another in Numbers 3:28 with the number of firstborn Kohathites counted.
-Some translations say 8,600 people and others say 8,300 people.
-8,300 is the correct answer since the total number of firstborns from all three Levite clans is 22,000 (Num 3:39) because that sum is made from the number of Merarites (6,200 ) and Gershonites (7,500) added to Kohathite.
-8,300 + 7,500 + 6,200 = 22,000, the Masoretic text adds an extra 300 to the Kohathites while the greek text says 8300.
+Other places in the Bible may contain some possible transmission errors, resulting in numerical discrepancies.
+One example is Numbers 3:28, which includes discrepancies in the number of firstborn Kohathites counted.
+Some translations report 8,600 people, while others report 8,300 people.
+8,300 is the correct answer, as the total number of firstborns from all three Levite clans is 22,000 (Num 3:39), which is derived from the sum of the numbers of Merarites (6,200) and Gershonites (7,500) added to the Kohathites.
+As we can see here: 8,300 + 7,500 + 6,200 = 22,000, the Masoretic text adds an extra 300 to the Kohathites, while the Greek text states 8,300.

 1 Samuel 13:1 (KJV) Saul reigned one year; and when he had reigned two years over Israel,